 - Protects the system from corrosion.
 Coolant passes through different metals in the engine such as iron and aluminum causing electrolysis.
 This condition will cause the coolant to actually erode away the metals and gaskets in the system.

-- Lubricate your water pump.
+- Lubricates your water pump.
 Coolant also contains chemicals that lubricate the bearings in the water pump.
 Over time it loses the ability to lubricate just like engine oil.

-- Maintain heater system.
+- Maintains your heater system.
 Flushing the coolant will keep debris from forming in the cooling system and plugging up the heater core.
-When the heater core plugs up you will lose performance of the heating system inside the car.
+When the heater core plugs up, you will lose the performance of the heating system inside the car.

 - Remove contaminates.
 As the coolant travels it picks up contaminates.
 These particles will collect in the heater core and radiator preventing the system from working properly.

 Now let’s talk about the cooling system components.
 These will all eventually wear out and need to be replaced.

 Starting with the radiator, we see them coming into the shop with leaks or clogged with deposits.
 Depending on the damage, we will clean, repair, or replace it.
 We also see radiator pressure caps that can no longer hold the proper pressure.
 We recommend replacing pressure caps when you change your coolant to avoid this problem.